Genitourinary and Renal Pathology Fellowship

 In addition to the selective areas of renal and genitourinary pathology, our department offers a multitude of lectures and didactics for all of our trainees, and the fellows in our combined genitourinary and renal pathology fellowship are allowed and encouraged to participate.

 Applicants must have a MD or DO degree (or foreign equivalent with ECFMG certification) and 3 to 4 years of training in anatomic or anatomic and clinical pathology in an ACGME accredited program.
 Fellows must be board-certified or board-eligible in anatomic or anatomic and clinical pathology.
 Applicants must be legally authorized to work in the United States.
+J1 visa applicants are welcomed to the program.

 This is a single-site fellowship that occurs in state-of-the-art facilities at WashU Medicine and Barnes-Jewish Hospital.
 The section of surgical pathology is located in the 680,000-square-foot BJC Institute of Health (BJCIH) on the WashU Medicine campus.
 This centrally located, 11-story building houses both clinical and research laboratories.
 The gross room has 28 grossing bays and is staffed by a team of nine pathologist assistants.
-The department uses Voicebrook voice recognition, Copath lab information system, Epic electronic medical record and has a tradition of excellence in clinical informatics, including use of live-mode telepathology and whole-slide imaging.
+The department uses voice recognition software, Copath lab information system, Epic electronic medical record and has a tradition of excellence in clinical informatics, including use of live-mode telepathology and whole-slide imaging.

 Several multiheaded scope rooms are available for use, which greatly enhance the teaching/learning experience.
 Our electron microscopy facilities are second to none, equipped with high quality digital cameras for the preparation of images for clinical diagnosis.
 Electron microscopy images are usually available within 12-24 hours of biopsy accessioning, allowing for shorter than average turnaround time for renal biopsy sign out.